theDrake/perl-experiments/README.md

 # perl-experiments
-A repository for my experiments with the Perl programming language.
+A repository for some of my experiments with the [Perl](https://en.wikipedia.org/wiki/Perl) programming language.